Cookies on this website

 Senior Postdoctoral Researcher

-I am a mixed methods researcher in child and adolescent mental health whose research areas range from psychiatric epidemiology to intervention development and evaluation.
-I am especially interested in public health approaches, the intersections between education and mental health, and ways in which we can support schools to take a central role in mental health promotion and prevention.
+I lead a broad portfolio of research in child and adolescent mental health, with interests ranging from psychiatric epidemiology to intervention development and evaluation.
+I have particular expertise in public health approaches, mental health services and support, the intersections between education and mental health, and ways in which we can support schools to take a central role in mental health promotion and prevention.

-Prior to joining the department, I completed a PhD in Psychiatry and an MPhil in Public Health at the University of Cambridge.
-My PhD research, funded by the Gates Cambridge Trust and UKRI Emerging Minds Network, focused on how we can use public health approaches to improve early identification and intervention for child and adolescent mental health difficulties.
-In addition to the analyses of OxWell data (described above), my PhD research involved two applied research studies, the first of which aimed to establish stakeholder consensus regarding school-based identification programmes and the second to explore the feasibility of an online mental health training programme for primary school staff.
+Prior to joining the department, I completed a PhD in Psychiatry (2022) and an MPhil in Public Health (2017) at the University of Cambridge.
+My PhD research, funded by the Gates Cambridge Trust and UKRI Emerging Minds Network, focused on public health approaches for improving early identification and intervention for child and adolescent mental health difficulties and was awarded the Cambridge Clinical School's Milo Keynes Prize for Outstanding Dissertation and the Bill Gates Sr. Prize for 'outstanding research and social leadership'.

 Key publications